manish2120/Frontend-Mentor-Projects/blog-preview-card/README.md

 ### What I learned

--Tried BEM(Block Element Modifier) CSS for the first.
+- Tried BEM(Block Element Modifier) CSS for the first time.

 ### Continued development